SYLVIA ANDERSON FOUNDER AND ARTISTIC DIRECTOR - Bay Area Summer Opera Theater Institute

 For advanced young artists and emerging professionals

 Seminar B: “From Dissonance To Harmony: How To Organize Your Career”Getting and staying organized is the key to being empowered, positive, and ready to move up to the next stage.
-In this seminar, singers establish the core administrative and technology skills that lead to success.
+In this seminar, singers establish the core administrative and technology skills that lead to success for students and young artists.

 HECTOR CORREA, AUDITION TECHNIQUES